M.S. Rau Antiques has been offering rare and important antiques, fine art, and jewelry for over 100 years.

 Speaking of new acquisitions, about a year ago, Loustalot and the team added a new email list: one targeted especially for those who requested a weekly update on all recently acquired items.

-Subscribers to the main newsletter are offered a chance to sign up to the new acquisitions list within the newsletter.
+Subscribers to the main newsletter are offered a chance to sign up for the new acquisitions list within the newsletter.
 Visitors to the website can also subscribe to this targeted list.

 At present, there are over 1,300 people who’ve signed up for the list, and they are significantly more engaged than the average newsletter subscriber.